aperswal/CloudFormation_To_Terraform/README.md

 ## Troubleshooting

-- If conversions fail, check the server logs for detailed error messages.
+- If conversions fail, check the server logs or command-line output for detailed error messages.
 - Ensure your CloudFormation templates are valid before attempting conversion.
 - For large files or many concurrent users, you may need to adjust Flask's configuration for better performance.